ianmadez/YouParts/README.md

 # YouParts — DIY Manifest Planner

-> **From Watch Later to Built.** Turn YouTube build series into a grounded, hallucination-guarded Bill of Materials.
+> **From Watch Later to Built.** Turn YouTube build series into a comprehensive Bill of Materials.

-YouParts is a **Streamlit** app that ingests YouTube playlists from DIY hardware build series (e.g. a force-feedback steering wheel + clutch pedal for BeamNG.drive), screens each video for relevance, and extracts a verified component manifest (BOM) — with logic-gap warnings, external resource links, and regional price search — all in an editorial red/black/cream "paper" interface.
+YouParts is an AI-powered **Streamlit** app that ingests YouTube playlists from DIY hardware build series (e.g. a force-feedback steering wheel + clutch pedal for BeamNG.drive), screens each video for relevance, and extracts a verified component manifest (BOM) with logic-gap warnings, external resource links, and regional price search.

 ---